 An apnea is a period of time during which breathing stops or is markedly reduced.
 In simplified terms, an apnea occurs when a person stops breathing for 10 seconds or more.
-If a person stops breathing completely or take less than 25% of a normal breath for a period that lasts 10 seconds or more, this is an apnea.
+If a person stops breathing completely or take less than 10% of a normal breath for a period that lasts 10 seconds or more, this is an apnea.
 This definition includes complete stoppage of airflow.
 Other definitions of apnea that may be used include at least a 4% drop in oxygen in the blood, a direct result of the reduction in the transfer of oxygen into the blood when breathing stops.

 Apneas usually occur during sleep.
 When an apnea occurs, sleep usually is disrupted due to inadequate breathing and poor oxygen levels in the blood.
-Sometimes this means the person wakes up completely, but sometimes this can mean the person comes out of a deep level of sleep and into a more shallow level of sleep.
+Sometimes this means the person wakes up completely, but sometimes this can mean the person comes out of a deep level of sleep and into a shallower level of sleep.
 Apneas are usually measured during sleep (preferably in all stages of sleep) over a 2-hour period.
 An estimate of the severity of apnea is calculated by dividing the number of apneas by the number of hours of sleep, giving an apnea index (AI in apneas per hour); the greater the AI, the more severe the apnea.